+PredniSONE Tablets, USP

+Rx only

+DESCRIPTION

-PredniSONE Tablets, USP DESCRIPTION Prednisone is a glucocorticoid.
+Prednisone, USP is a glucocorticoid.
 Glucocorticoids are adrenocortical steroids, both naturally occurring and synthetic, which are readily absorbed from the gastrointestinal tract.
-Prednisone is a white to practically white, odorless, crystalline powder.
+Prednisone, USP is a white to practically white, odorless, crystalline powder.
 It is very slightly soluble in water; slightly soluble in alcohol, in chloroform, in dioxane, and in methanol.

-The chemical name for prednisone is pregna-1, 4-diene-3, 11, 20-trione, 17, 21-dihydroxy-.
-The structural formula is represented below Molecular weight: 358.44 Prednisone Tablets, USP are available in three strengths: 5 mg, 10 mg, and 20 mg.
-In addition, each tablet contains the following inactive ingredients: Lactose Monohydrate, Magnesium Stearate, Pregelatinized Starch, Sodium Lauryl Sulfate and Sodium Starch Glycolate.
-Also Prednisone Tablets USP, 20 mg contains FD & C yellow #6, aluminum lake, HT 15-18%.
-Naturally occurring glucocorticoids (hydrocortisone and cortisone), which also have salt-retaining as replacement therapy in adrenocortical deficiency states.
-Their synthetic analogs are primarily used for their potent anti-inflammatory effects in disorders of many organ Glucocorticoids cause profound and varied metabolic effects.
+The chemical name for prednisone is pregna-1,4-diene-3,11,20-trione, 17,21-dihydroxy- and its molecular weight is 358.43

+The structural formula is represented below:

+Prednisone Tablets, USP are available in 5 strengths: 2.5 mg, 5 mg, 10 mg, 20 mg, and 50 mg.
+In addition, each tablet contains the following inactive Ingredients: Lactose Monohydrate, Magnesium Stearate, Prepelatinized Starch, Sodium Lauryl Sulfate and Sodium Starch (Stycolate.
+Also Prednisone Tablets USP, 20 mg contains FD & C yellow # 6, aluminum lake, HT 15-18%.

+Naturally occurring glucocorticoids (hydrocortisone and cortisone), which also have salt-retaining properties, are used as replacement therapy in adrenocortical deficiency states.
+Their synthetic analogs are primarily used for their potent anti-inflammatory effects in disorders of many organ systems.
+Glucocorticoids cause profound and varied metabolic effects.
 In addition, they modify the body's immune responses to diverse stimuli.

+INDICATIONS

+Prednisone Tablets, USP are indicated in the following conditions:

+Endocrine Disorders

-INDICATIONS Prednisone Tablets, USP are indicated in the following conditions: Endocrine Disorders Primary or secondary adrenocortical insufficiency (hydrocortisone or cortisone is the first choice; synthetic analogs may be used in conjunction with mineralocorticoids where applicable; in infancy mineralocorticoid supplementation is of particular importance) Congenital adrenal hyperplasia Hypercalcemia associated with cancer Nonsuppurative thyroiditis Rheumatic Disorders As adjunctive therapy for short-term administration (to tide the patient over an acute episode or exacerbation) in: Psoriatic arthritis Rheumatoid arthritis, including juvenile rheumatoid arthritis (selected cases may require low-dose maintenance therapy) Ankylosing spondylitis Acute and subacute bursitis Acute nonspecific tenosynovitis Acute gouty arthritis Post-traumatic osteoarthritis Synovitis of osteoarthritis picondylitis.
+Primary or secondary adrenocortical insufficiency (hydrocortisone or cortisone is the first choice; synthetic analogs may be used in conjunction with mineralocorticoids where applicable; in infancy mineralocorticoid supplementation is of particular importance) Congenital adrenal hyperplasia

+Hypercalcemia associated with cancer Nonsuppurative thyroiditis

+Rheumatic Disorders

+As adjunctive therapy for short-term administration (to tide the patient over an acute episode or exacerbation) in: Psoriatic arthritis

+Refurmation arithmits, including juvenile rheumatoid arthritis (selected cases may require low-dose maintenance therapy)

+Ankylosing spondylitis

+Acute and subacute bursitis

+Acute nonspecific tenosynovitis

+Acute gouty arthritis

+Post-traumatic osteoarthritis

+Synovitis of osteoarthritis Epicondylitis.